Inclusion and Special Educational Needs and Disability (SEND)

 At St Anne's C of E Primary school staff work closely with children, parents and other professionals to develop opportunities for all learners.

-Mrs Montague is also usually available to speak to at the school gate on a Monday, Tuesday and Wednesday.
+Mr Marshall is also usually available to speak to at the school gate every day.

 During the autumn term we hope to set up a SEND Parent Forum where parents will have the opportunity to contribute to updates to School Information Report/SEND Policy.